Dr Jim Littlemore

 • Member of CIEEM, former CPD tutor and panel member of the Academia Special Interest Group

-• Editorial board member for the Arboricultural Journal
+• Editorial board member for the Arboricultural Journal, Journal of Ecology & Conservation, and In Practice (CIEEM publication).

 • Editorial journal reviewer for Restoration Ecology; Forestry; Sustainability; Journal of Environmental Management and Animal Biotelemetry.